The University of Hong Kong

 HKU, as a pre-eminent international university, seeks to sustain and enhance its excellence as an institution of higher learning through outstanding teaching and world-class research so as to produce well-rounded graduates with lifelong abilities to provide leadership within the societies they serve.

 HKU has ten faculties, a graduate school and a number of independent centres of studies and learning.
-In 2019-20, it had a student population of over 30,600, including over 17,200 undergraduates and 13,400 postgraduates, and an academic staff population of around 4,100.
+In 2020-21, it had a student population of over 31,800, including over 17,500 undergraduates and 14,300 postgraduates.
 Coupled with an active alumni network and generous endowments for programme research and development, HKU is a dynamic and exciting institution.
 Stepping into Asia’s next century of phenomenal growth.